socraticDevBlog/eng_blog/src/pages/posts/080-git-is-not-a-hammer.md

 environment.
 This sort of tooling is usually built-in modern DevOps platform;
 for free if you're a little guy like me, or for a few dollars when you're an enterprise.

-### even DevOps engineer are software professionals
+### DevOps engineers are software professionals

 "Our customers are the developers" is a feel good white lie we tell ourselves as DevOps engineers.

-DevOps engineers are professionals and should not bend over backward to all developers' requests.
-DevOps engineers are known to lighten up their burden by poking fun at various developer requests.
+DevOps engineers are software professionals and should not bend over backward to all developers' requests.
+But don't feel bad for them: DevOps engineers are known to lighten up their burden by poking fun at various developer requests on a regular basis.

 A DevOps engineer christening often goes like this:

 > _a developer
-> frantically messages you to ask you to "delete my last commit pushed to production because it
+> frantically messages them asking to "delete my last commit pushed to production because it
 > contains some secret value".
+>
-DevOps engineers all remember that first time they
+> DevOps engineers all remember that first time they
-> see a developer blank stare when they suggested that he should change the value of his secret
+> witnessed a developer blank stare when they suggested that he should change the value of his secret
 > because it already touched the Internet.
 That stare so blank that you feel bad;
 > a little like you've had asked them to hand over their first born._